 Benefits are set by statute.
 NDPERS has no provisions or policies with respect to automatic and ad hoc post-retirement benefit increases.
 Members of the Main System are entitled to unreduced monthly pension benefits beginning when the sum of age and years of credited service equal or exceed 85 (Rule of 85), or at normal retirement age (65).
 For members hired on or after January 1, 2016 the Rule of 85 will be replaced with the Rule of 90 with a minimum age of 60.
 The monthly pension benefit is equal to 2.00% of their average monthly salary, using the highest 36 months out of the last 180 months of service, for each year of service.
+For members hired on or after January 1, 2020, the 2.00% multiplier was replaced with a 1.75% multiplier.
 The plan permits early retirement at ages 55-64 with three or more years of service.